firebase/genkit/samples/js-schoolAgent/README.md

 Example queries:

-- "Mark Evenlyn Smith as absent please"
+- "Evelyn will be late today"
 - "What are the upcoming holidays I should be aware of?"
 - "Show me my child's current grades"